 What Is The Prognosis For My Dog?

-Risks of complications after JPS are low and failure of the procedure to reduce hip subluxation does not preclude further surgical treatment in the future.
+Risks of complications after JPS are low, and failure to reduce hip subluxation does not preclude further surgical treatment in the future.
 Reported complications after TPO include implant failure, loss of limb abduction, and pelvic outlet narrowing.
-However, the incidence of complications is low and reports of long-term clinical function are good to excellent.
-Results after femoral head and neck excision vary, and the prognosis is highly dependent upon patient size and postoperative physical therapy.
-In large patients, 50% of animals have good or excellent function.
-The rest of the dogs have varying degrees of lameness, but function is better than it was prior to surgery.
-Medium and small patients usually have better prognosis, with good or excellent limb function.
-Total hip replacement results in excellent return to normal function, and greatly enhances the animal’s functionality and quality of life.
-The prognosis for animals that undergo conservative rather than surgical treatment varies from case to case but generally isn’t as favorable, due to the progression of degenerative joint disease.
+However, the incidence of complications is low, and reports of long-term clinical functions are good to excellent.
+Results after femoral head and neck excision vary, and the prognosis depends on the patient size and postoperative physical therapy.
+In large patients, 50% of animals have a good or excellent function.
+The rest of the dogs have varying degrees of lameness, but the function is better than before surgery.
+Medium and small patients usually have a better prognosis, with good or excellent limb function.
+Total hip replacement results in an excellent return to normal function and greatly enhances the animal’s functionality and quality of life.
+The prognosis for animals that undergo conservative rather than surgical treatment varies from case to case but generally isn’t as favorable due to degenerative joint disease progression.

 RETURN TO TOP